chalabaj/Snafu/README.md

 TERACHEM: works through FMS interface, testing

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
-** New abinitio interface **
+** Adding new ab initio interface **
-It is straight forward to implement a new ab initio interface as the code reads the gradients.dat file at each step.
-This file is created by an interface script after an ab-initio code completes ES calculations.
-It simply greps energies and gradients to gradients.dat file in a running directory with the following structure:
+It is straight forward to implement a new ab initio interface as the code reads the gradients.dat file at each step (see examples in INTERFACE folder).
+This file is created by an interface script after an ab initio code completes energy and gradient calculations.
+Interface script greps energies and gradients to the gradients.dat file in a running directory with the following structure:
 energy-gs
 energy-1ex state
 ....
 energy-nstate
-Fx(1at) Fy(1at) Fz(1at)
+grad_x(1at) grad_y(1at) grad_z(1at)
 ....
-Fx(n_at) Fy(n_at) Fz(n_at)
+grad_x(n_at) grad_y(n_at) grad_z(n_at)

 3) In order to run the code, **geom.in** with the initial geometry and **input.in** files have to present in a running folder.
 The **veloc.in*** file with initial velocities is not mandatory.
 If there are no initial velocities, a simulation will start with zero velocities.
 The geom.in and veloc.in files have to be in the XYZ format.
-Positions are in **ANGSTROM** units (so you can modify it with e.g. molden), but velocities have to be in **ATOMIC** units:
+Positions are in **ANGSTROM** units (so you can modify it with e.g. molden), but velocities have to be in the **ATOMIC** units:
 Examples of water molecule in geom.in:
 3
 water molecule in angstorm units